-- 1.0 Faculty may be appointed at the rank of Lecturer to temporary full-time or part-time positions. - 2.0 The President, after considering the recommendations of the department or school and the dean of the college, shall appoint Contingent Faculty employees.
-No faculty employee shall be deemed appointed in the absence of an official written notification from the President or designee. - 2.1.
+- 1.0 Faculty may be appointed at the rank of Lecturer to temporary full-time or part-time positions. - 2.0 The President, after considering the recommendations of the department or school and the dean of the college, shall appoint

+Contingent Faculty employees.
+No faculty employee shall be deemed appointed in the absence of an official written notification from the President or designee.

+- 2.1.
 Temporary appointments may be for a semester, parts of a year, or one or more years.
-Temporary appointees, both fulland part-time, shall not be probationary faculty and shall not earn permanence or credit toward tenure despite length of service unless appointed to probationary tenure-track. - 2.2.
+Temporary appointees, both full-and part-time, shall not be probationary faculty and shall not earn permanence or credit toward tenure despite length of service unless appointed to probationary tenure-track. - 2.2.
 The official notification to a Contingent Faculty employee shall also indicate that appointments automatically expire at the end of the period stated and do not establish consideration for subsequent appointments or any further appointment rights.
 No other notice shall be provided. - 3.0 An appointment for a less than full-time Contingent Faculty employee may depend upon conditions established at the time of appointment relative to enrollment and budget considerations.
 If a class is canceled, the Contingent Faculty employee shall be paid for class hours taught.
 Classes may be canceled before the third class meeting.
 Full-time Contingent Faculty employees shall not be appointed conditionally. - 4.0 Part-time faculty employees shall be appointed for fractions of a 15-unit base (e.g., those who teach a three- unit course shall be hired for 0.2 time).
-If, however, a part-time employee is assigned advising or committee work, the percentage of time may be increased to reflect the additional assignment if the assignment is written into the statement of Terms and Conditions of Appointment under "Special Duties." - 5.0 Searches and Pools - 5.1.
+If, however, a part-time employee is assigned advising or committee work, the percentage of time may be increased to reflect the additional assignment if the assignment is written into the statement of Terms and Conditions of Appointment under "Special Duties."

+5.0 Searches and Pools

+- 5.1.
 Each department or school shall maintain a list of Contingent Faculty employees who have been evaluated by the unit.
 If such an employee applies for a position in the unit or applies to the unit's applicant pool, the employee's previous periodic evaluations and application shall receive careful consideration. - 5.2.
 If a department or school undertakes a search for a part time position, it must be in full conformity with Nondiscrimination and Equal Opportunity Employment requirements.
 This search should create a pool of qualified candidates from which part-time appointments shall be made.
 For each appointment, the qualifications of all persons in the pool shall be reviewed and the most qualified person available shall be appointed. - 5.3.
-If a department or school conducts a nationwide search for a full time Contingent Faculty member, it shall be in compliance with Equal Employment Opportunity (EOE) guidelines. - 6.0 Renewed Appointments - 6.1.
-Appointment of a Contingent Faculty employee in consecutive academic years to a similar assignment in the same department or school shall require the same as or higher salary placement than in the previous appointment. - 6.2.
-All appointments and reappointments of Contingent Faculty shall follow the procedures and guidelines established by the Collective Bargaining Agreement (CBA) and subsequent interpretations. - 7.0 Subsequent Tenure-Track Appointments - 7.1.
-A part-time or full-time Contingent Faculty employee may apply for an open tenure-track position.
-If the employee proves to be the most qualified applicant after a nationwide search in full compliance with Nondiscrimination and Equal Opportunity Employment requirements, that person may be appointed to the tenure-track position. - 7.2.
-If a person who has served in a full-time temporary position is appointed to a tenure-track position, the department or school may recommend that up to two years of service in the full-time temporary position be counted as service toward tenure.
-However, the dean of the college or the Provost may reject the recommendation in favor of the six-year probationary period.
+If a department or school conducts a nationwide search for a full time Contingent Faculty member, it shall be in compliance with Equal Employment Opportunity (EOE) guidelines.